arthurbernierjr/http-videos/the-two-key-components-of-an-http-request/README.md

 # ![HTTP Request Response Cycle - The Two Key Components of an HTTP Request ](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will understand HTTP request syntax and URIs.

 ## The two key components of any HTTP request